The adventures in my kitchen began with an egg.

 - 1 tablespoon milk

-a well seasoned pan, pref. cast iron with lid
+a well seasoned pan, pref. cast iron with lid.
+You might need upto 3 tablespoon oil/butter if the pan is not well seasoned.

 Combine all onion, ginger, tomato, green chili pepper, cilantro, salt, pepper, red chili powder with the eggs and the milk in a tall glass or mug.
 Whisk/beat the mixture until it foams a little and is pale yellow.